ColiverSEC/Enterprise-IAM-Lab/entra/enterprise-apps.md

 - Open the app → **Users and groups → + Add user/group**
 - Select the test users or groups you want to assign to the app
 - **Assign a Role**
-   - If the application supports roles, you can select a **role** for the user or group.
+   - If the application supports roles, you can select a **role** for the user or group
-   - Roles define what level of access or permissions the user has within the app (e.g., Admin, Reader, Contributor).
+   - Roles define what level of access or permissions the user has within the app (e.g., Admin, Reader, Contributor)
-   - If the app has no predefined roles, you can skip this step.
+   - If the app has no predefined roles, you can skip this step
 - Click **Assign** to complete the assignment

 📸 **Screenshot Example:**